MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 ## Encryption

-[Paragraph on encryption in the service (Jonathan)]
+Business Central Online uses encryption to help protect data:

-- Data is encrypted at rest by using tde and backup encryption
+- Data is encrypted at-rest by using tde and backup encryption
 - Data backups are always encrypted.
 - All network traffic inside the service is encrypted using state-of-the-art encryption protocols.